 DTP has awarded all of the thirty-seven Allowance subcontract packages.
-Through November 2012, MWAA has transferred \$503,592,299 worth of the \$374,517,062 federally funded Allowance Items Budget with an overrun of \$112,453,190 to the firm fixed price contract.
-In addition, MWAA has Allowance Items recommended for Award, but not yet transferred to the firm fixed price contract, worth \$63.73 million, which is an additional \$34.24 million over budget.
-The \$34.24 million does not include Installation of Public Art (C7) and Spare Parts (C11) since these are being procured outside the Allowance Items.
+Through December 2012, MWAA has transferred \$504,501,657 worth of the \$374,517,062 federally funded Allowance Items Budget with an overrun of \$113,362,548 to the firm fixed price contract.
+In addition, MWAA has Allowance Items recommended for Award, but not yet transferred to the firm fixed price contract, worth \$64.22 million, which is an additional \$34.73 million over budget.
+The \$34.73 million does not include Installation of Public Art (C7) and Spare Parts (C11), since these are being procured outside the Allowance Items.

-Utility relocation is 99% complete, and DB construction is approximately 87% complete.
+Utility relocation is 99% complete, and DB construction is approximately 88% complete.
 Remaining utility relocation involves continued installation of plastic distribution piping near TPSS #10 by Washington Gas.
-DVP has now completed its power feeds to the Traction Power Substations.

-The following are the major accomplishments of the DB contractor during December 2012:
+The following are the major accomplishments of the DB contractor during January 2013: